'THE RADICLE NPP CHALLENGE BY UPL' REVEALS FINALISTS COMPETING FOR US$1.75M INVESTMENT

-Haney, Managing Partner of Radicle Growth, said: "We are incredibly impressed with the game-changing technologies we have identified through the Radicle Challenge process and believe these technologies can be transformative in advancing natural and biological control solutions in the food value chain."
+Kirk Haney, Managing Partner of Radicle Growth, said:“We are incredibly impressed with the game-changing technologies we have identified through the Radicle Challenge process and believe these technologies can be transformative in advancing natural and biological control solutions in the food value chain.”

 Each company will present to a panel of judges on March 18th.
 A US $1 million investment will be made in The Challenge winner and a US $750,000 investment in the second-place winner to accelerate their growth.
 In addition to the funding, the winners will get access to advice from both UPL and Radicle senior executives to help accelerate their company's business and technical efforts.